IvanTepes/cook-book/README.md

 - Copy the URL and go to your local IDE

-- In the terminal of your IDE type in **git clone** and the paste the URL copied from step 2
+- In the terminal of your IDE type in **git clone** and the paste the URL copied
 - Press Enter and the clone will be created